napari/island-dispatch/source/blog/triangulation_summary.md

 | -        | 564±20ms                       | 2.60±0.1ms                          |    0    | benchmark_shapes_layer.MeshTriangulationSuite.time_set_meshes('polygon', bermuda)     |
 ```

-And time of creation layer was reduced 20-30 times.
+The time of creation of a Shapes layer was reduced 20-30x.

 ```
 | Change   | Before [5535c71a] <v0.5.1^0>   | After [2d27070a] <switch_bermuda>   |   Ratio | Benchmark (Parameter)                                                                          |